hoophq/docs/docs/plugins/db-credentials-manager.md

 ---
 sidebar_position: 6
-slug: /plugins/profile-secrets-manager
+slug: /plugins/database-credentials-manager
 ---

-# Profiles & Secrets Manager
+# Database Credentials Manager

-This plugin when enabled generates role based users with a time of expiration when interacting with sessions.
-As an administrator you could define granular policies and associate to connections, these credentials could be used to interact with database with any connection.
+This plugin generates role based users with a time of expiration when interacting with connections.
+As an administrator you could define granular policies and associate to connections, these credentials could be used to interact with any databases made available in a connection.

 ## Supported Databases